-In this optional part of the onboarding journey, you will learn how AEM users can access AEM as a Cloud Service to author content.
+In this optional part of the onboarding journey, you learn how AEM users can access AEM as a Cloud Service to author content.

 You have come a long way in your onboarding journey!
 Congratulations!
 The system administrator has completed the onboarding journey by setting up the necessary cloud resources and granting access in the document Assigning AEM Product Profiles.